Polyamory in the News

 Thouin just did a podcast interview with the Multiamory crew (June 18, Episode 484, 1 hour).

 ● And here's a book for therapists being newly republicized.
 The Many Faces of Polyamory: Longing and Belonging in Concurrent Relationships by Magdalena J. Fosse (2021).
-With polyamory a hotter topic now, the book's academic publisher (Routledge) is doing a fresh sales push.
+With polyamory a hotter topic now, the book's academic publisher (Routledge) is doing a fresh sales campaign.
 From their press release:

 [The Many Faces of Polyamory] continues to inspire clinicians and patients alike... offering fresh perspectives and clinical insights into the longing to belong within concurrent relationships.
 The exploration of nonmonogamy within therapeutic settings is both complex and vital in a world where traditional relational norms are changing and evolving.